-Turmeric's anti-inflammatory and antioxidant properties and ability to reduce beta amyloid plaque build-up can help prevent Alzheimer’s.
+Turmeric's anti-inflammatory and antioxidant properties and the ability to reduce beta-amyloid plaque build-up can help prevent Alzheimer’s.

 Studies have found that turmeric has dose-dependent anti-seizure benefits.
 Consuming turmeric can significantly increase the delay of myoclonic jerks in seizures, as well as tonic-clonic seizures.